Overview

 What are the main CX drivers of customer churn?

 The main CX drivers of churn include repeated unresolved complaints, high customer effort in support interactions, declining product or service quality, poor response times, and feeling that the company does not listen to feedback.
-Customers rarely churn after a single bad experience; it is typically the accumulation of unresolved issues.
+Customers rarely churn after a single bad experience; it is typically the accumulation of unresolved issues over time.
+Customers who contact support multiple times about the same problem without resolution are significantly more likely to churn.

 How does CX analytics help predict and prevent churn?